abanoubMarkus/Automating-Ecommerce-website-using-selenium-java/README.md

 # Automating-Ecommerce-website-using-selenium-java
-automaing an E-commerce website using selenium java and applying the following:
+automaing an E-commerce website using selenium java

+creating to simple testcases to sumbit order and applying the following:

 1-pom (page object model)